 Standard WHO BMI Categories

-- Under 18.5: Underweight — may indicate nutritional deficiency or other health issues
+- Under 18.5: Underweight — may indicate nutritional deficiency, illness, or low muscle mass

 - 18.5 – 24.9: Normal weight — associated with lowest disease risk for most adults